s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 the tools Threadscope [@Wheeler2009] and Eden TraceViewer ^[See \url{http://hackage.haskell.org/package/edentv} on Hackage for the last available version of Eden TraceViewer.] [@Berthold2007a].
-In the next Chapters we will present some \emph{trace visualisations}, the post-mortem process diagrams of Eden processes and their activity.
+In the next chapters, we will present some \emph{trace visualisations}, the post-mortem process diagrams of Eden processes and their activity.

 The trace visualisations are colour-coded.